rchipka/symmetric/README.md

 # Symmetric

 Symmetric enables a Javascript web application to securely achieve *seamless interaction between a client and server*, without learning any frameworks, without building any APIs, and without maintaining multiple codebases.

-Symmetric allows the server and client to automatically enter and exchange javascript execution scopes as-needed, meaning *the client and server both operate on the same code.*
+Symmetric allows a server and client to automatically enter and exchange javascript execution scopes as-needed, meaning *the client and server both operate on the same code.*

-**The client** runs *whatever code it can* and then passes control over to the server.
+**The client** runs *whatever code it can*, then passes control over to the server.

-**The server** runs *whatever code it needs to* then passes control back to the client.
+**The server** runs *whatever code it needs to*, then passes control back to the client.

 And, with server side DOM rendering enabled, Symmetric can enable your app to operate seamlessly as *both a static web site or dynamic web application*, without